mosturia/dotfiles/README.md

 ### hywal

-Hywal is a shell script that will set the chosen wallpaper.
-It also executes `wal -i <wallpaper path>`, and refreshes the pywal utilities that do not have an autorefresh option like pywalfox.
+Hywal is a shell script that will set the wallpaper passed in argument.
+It also executes `wal -i <wallpaper path>`, and refreshes the pywal utilities that do not have an autorefresh option.

 It also writes the wallpaper file path to `~/.config/hypr/scripts/current_wal`, for swaylock to use the wallpaper and for it to be kept when restarting Hyprland.
-As such, the wallpaper path must be absolute.
+As such, the wallpaper path must be absolute, which hywal manages by using the `realpath`.

-You should use rofi-paper instead (bound to mainMod+Shift+P in hyprland.conf), as it looks in `~/Pictures/Wallpapers` and ensures that the path stays absolute.
+As mentioned previously, you can use the [rofi-paper](#rofi-paper) script to set a wallpaper.

 The script also kills swaync and waybar, as they can't dynamically fetch the new color cache.